Midsummer Madness: Upsets continue at NBA Summer League

 LAS VEGAS (AP) Call it Midsummer Madness.

 The NBA Summer League tournament is shaping up to be the most unpredictable bet in Las Vegas.
-The 30th and final seed advanced Thursday along with a No. 26 and a No. 27, after a No. 24, 25 and 29 all won a day earlier.
+The 30th and final seed advanced Thursday along with a No. 26 and a No. 27, after the Nos.
+24, 25 and 29 seeds all won a day earlier.

 The 30 teams in the Summer League all played three preliminary round games and then were seeded for the tournament.
 It didn’t take long to determine those seedings were meaningless.

-That was especially the case when the 30th-seeded Philadelphia 76ers won for the first time in Las Vegas by knocking off Deandre Ayton and Phoenix, who had won their first three games to earn the No. 3 seed.
+That was especially the case when the 30th-seeded Philadelphia 76ers won for the first time in Las Vegas by knocking off Deandre Ayton and the Phoenix Suns, who had won their first three games to earn the No. 3 seed.

-The Los Angeles Lakers were trying to avoid the chaos when they began tournament play Thursday night as the No. 1 seed.
-The defending champions play the Staples Center-rival Clippers, seeded 17th, in their opener.
+The top-seeded Los Angeles Lakers were able to avoid the chaos.
+The defending Summer League champions defeated their Staples Center rivals, the 17th-seeded Clippers, in their opener.

+Teams that lost Thursday play a consolation game Friday before the winning games return to action.

 Thursday’s results: